-Since 2013, the Company has required all of its working units and subsidiaries to conduct risk assessment on corruption at least once a year.
-The year 2015 is the third year of implementation under this requirement.
+The Company has established the dishonesty risk assessment in every unit of the Company and its subsidiaries.
 All the working units have to identify and rank the risks on corruption in their units by likelihood and effect and also figure out a risk reduction, prevention and countermeasures for possible corrupt actions, whereby the assessors shall assess risks with regard to type of business activity, operation procedures, industry conditions, business logic, related anti-corruption policies, as well as the available policy manual that specifically gives directions for each act of corruption, such as accepting-giving gift and hospitality, provision of financial support or political contribution that all executives, supervisors and employees of the Company and those of its subsidiaries are required to strictly follow as informed and trained.

 The Company’s risk assessment comprises the following procedures.

-- Risk Monitoring and reporting, this is to monitor and improve the activities for assessment of all kinds of risks on a continual basis.
+5. Risk Monitoring and reporting, this is to monitor and improve the activities for assessment of all kinds of risks on a continual basis.
 Information on risk regarding dishonesty and corruption will be compiled and reported to the Risk Management Committee.
-The Committee assesses and analyzes risk, prioritizes risks, prescribes guidelines and strategy for managing risk regarding dishonesty and corruption in order for the risk to be at acceptable level with appropriate cost, then reports results of the risk assessment to the Audit Committee and the Board of Directors for consideration and granting approval.
+The Committee assesses and analyzes risk, prioritizes risks, prescribes guidelines and strategy for managing risk regarding dishonesty and corruption in order to control the risk to be at acceptable level with optimal cost, then reports results of the anti-corruption risk assessment to the Audit Committee and the Board of Directors for consideration and granting approval.

-- Following up results according to opinions of the Audit Committee and the Board of Directors including the compliance with the practical manuals at least once a year.
+7. Following up results, according to opinions of the Audit Committee and the Board of Directors including the compliance with the practical manuals at least once a year.